-The practice had maintenance contracts for essential equipment such as X-ray sets, autoclaves, and the compressor.
+The practice had maintenance contracts for essential equipment such as X-ray sets, autoclaves, the washer disinfector and the compressor.
 We saw evidence of regular servicing of the autoclave and X-ray machines.
-Portable appliance testing (PAT) was completed on an annual basis (PAT confirms that portable electrical appliances are routinely checked for safety).
+Portable appliance testing (PAT) was completed in June 2015 (PAT confirms that portable electrical appliances are routinely checked for safety).

 Prescriptions were stamped only at the point of issue to maintain their safe use.
 The practice kept a log of all prescriptions given to patients to keep a track of their safe use.
-The practice audited the provision of prescriptions every six months to ensure they were being provided safely.
+The practice audited the provision of prescriptions to ensure they were being provided safely.
 Prescription pads were kept locked in a safe at night to ensure they were secure.